POLICE DIVISIONS

 Canine Unit

 The Norwalk Police Department K-9 Unit was started in 2004 by Officer Dave Ditz along with donations from several area businesses for the purchase of K-9 Fazo.
-Through the course of K-9 Fazo’s career, he went through rigorous training with two different handlers as well as his weekly training.
 Officer Dave Pigman took over K-9 handler duties for K-9 Fazo while Officer Ditz was on military deployments.
 K-9 Fazo retired in the fall of 2008.

 The department acquired K-9 Viper who was assigned to Officer Timothy Skinner in the fall of 2008.
 K-9 Viper was bred at North Coast K-9 in Monroeville, Ohio.
-The owners of North Coast K-9, Nick and Tammy Blackford, work closely with numerous law enforcement agencies in the area and generously contributed countless hours of training for Officer Skinner and K-9 Viper.
 Officer Jared Ferris took over handler responsibilities for K-9 Viper in 2010.
 Officer Ferris and K-9 Viper worked together until 2016 when K-9 Viper was retired.

 Officer Timothy Skinner took over handler responsibilities for K-9 Joker in the winter of 2019.
-K-9 Joker is certified to detect narcotics, track and apprehend fleeing suspects, and complete area/building searches.
-The K-9 unit assists with school searches, service of warrants, as well as assisting numerous area agencies when called upon.
-They also interact with the public at events and demonstrations throughout the year.
+K-9 Joker was certified to detect narcotics, track and apprehend fleeing suspects, and complete area/building searches.
+K-9 Joker retired in 2022.

 Detective Bureau